eclipse-glsp/glsp-website-source/content/documentation/ui-extensions/content.md

 ### Button Overlay Showcase

 The following section gives an overview of the necessary bits to create a very simple UI Extension that provides two buttons to center a diagram or fit it to the screen.
-This showcase is implemented on top of the Workflow example in the `glsp-client` and `glsp-theia-integration`.
+This showcase is implemented on top of the Workflow example in [`glsp-core`](https://github.com/eclipse-glsp/glsp-core/tree/main/examples/workflow-glsp) and `glsp-theia-integration`.

 At first, the UI extension needs to be defined, in this case we want the provided base HTML element (`containerElement`) to contain our buttons.
 Those buttons should show an icon as well as a descriptive text label and should trigger the respective GLSP Action on click of either one of them.